There was only one thing Pakura hated more than not being in the loop.

 Seeing a Suna Shinobi leap up onto a roof ahead of them, Ashito drew a shuriken and chucked it in one, smooth, continuous motion.

 His aim was perfect, and the Shuriken was embedded in the unsuspecting Shinobi’s neck, killing them instantly.
 The body toppled over the edge just as Ashito and his team leaped overhead.
 He heard it hit the street below.

-Landing on a roof, Ashito forced chakra through his heels and launched himself forward.
-Having avoided the perfectly timed wind blade by a narrow margin, Ashito located the caster of the Jutsu and began forming his own seals.
+Landing on a roof, Ashito forced Chakra through his heels and launched himself forward.
+Having avoided the perfectly timed wind blade by a narrow margin, Ashito located the Jutsu’s caster and began forming his own seals.

 *”Lightning Release: Thunder.”*

 He grimaced.
-That had been aimed for their neck, but they would still be out of commission long enough for them to get to the gate.
+That had been aimed for the Shinobi’s neck, but it would put them out of commission long enough to get to the gate.

 Landing gracefully on the next roof, Ashito poured on the speed.
 He didn’t have any time to waste.

-A short minute later and they had reached the plaza built around the First Kazekage Statue, which led to the passageway out of Suna.
+A short minute later, they reached the plaza built around the First Kazekage Statue, which led to the passageway out of Suna.
 Dropping to the ground, Ashito sprinted around the statue’s base, his team in close pursuit.

 The passageway was guarded at both entrances by two gates, the inner one being significantly smaller than the outer gate.
 However, it could still be used as a choke point by Suna Shinobi should the first gate fall.
-There was no one stationed at the inner gate.
+Thankfully, there was no one stationed at the inner gate.

 Holding a fist in the air, Ashito straightened two fingers and pointed toward the gate.